 The Logitech G733 look a lot like the Logitech G535 LIGHTSPEED Wireless with a reversible inner headband as well as textured ear cup lining.
-What makes them stand out a little more from the crowd is the RGB lighting strips that can be customized in their companion software, unlike the wired Logitech G335.
+What makes them stand out a little more from the crowd is the RGB lighting strips on their ear cups that can be customized in their companion software, unlike the wired Logitech G335.
 They can be purchased in black, white, or more eye-catching hues, like pale purple and bright blue.

 These headphones are quite comfortable.
 They're relatively lightweight, have a supportive headband, and don't clamp your head too tightly.
 Unfortunately, they're a little big and don't offer much in the way adjustability, with the headband only having two adjustment notches and the cups not being able to rotate.
 If you're looking for Logitech headphones with a smaller fit, consider the Logitech G435 LIGHTSPEED Wireless instead.